Watch Gifts for Collectors and Loved Ones

 - Haute horlogerie: Perpetual calendar

-Swiss watch manufacturers IWC (International Watch Company), Omega, and Hamilton are famous for crafting high-quality diving and military watches.
+Swiss watch manufacturers IWC (International Watch Company), Omega, and Hamilton are famous for crafting high-quality pilot's, diving, and military watches.
 What's more, all three brands are highly respected and popular among collectors.

 The Omega Seamaster Diver 300M is an industry icon.
-This diving watch has all the essentials: a unidirectional rotatable bezel, optimal readability, and high level of water resistance.
+This diving watch has all the essentials: a unidirectional rotatable bezel, optimal readability, and a high level of water resistance.
 One example is the stainless steel ref.
-18.104.22.168.01.001.
+188.8.131.52.01.001.
 A white enamel diving scale contrasts beautifully against its black ceramic bezel inlay, so you'll never lose track of your dive time.
-The dial is also black and has a beautiful wave pattern.
+The dial is also black and has a subtle wave pattern.
 Its white dot and bar indices glow in the dark, further enhancing the Seamaster's readability.
 Omega's Master Chronometer Caliber 8800 powers this three-hand timepiece.
 You can view the movement at work through the sapphire crystal case back.
-The watch measures 42 mm in diameter and is water-resistant to 300 m (30 bar, 984 ft).
-This model sells for around 4,300 USD in mint condition and 4,000 USD pre-owned.
+The watch measures 42 mm in diameter and is water-resistant to 300 m (30 bar, 1000 ft).
+This model sells for around 4,900 USD in mint condition and 4,400 USD pre-owned.

-IWC Schaffhausen also produces high-quality diving watches in their Aquatimer collection.
-Like the Seamaster, its 42-mm stainless steel case is also water-resistant to 300 m (30 bar, 984 ft).
-A sunken black dial offers a sense of depth to the Aquatimer Automatic ref.
-IW329001.
-The external stainless steel bezel operates the internal diving bezel.
-While most of the markers are filled with white SuperLuminova, the minute hand, tip of the second hand, and first 15 minutes of the diving scale glow in bright marine green.
-A date display at 3 o'clock rounds off this timepiece.
-Plan to spend between 3,400 and 4,500 USD on the Aquatimer Automatic.
 For fans of military watches, Hamilton is a great option.
 One of their most popular collections is the Khaki Field, with the Khaki Field Mechanical topping many wish lists.
 The 38-mm ref.
-H69439931 is a particularly attractive and simple model.
+H69439931 is a beautiful and simple model.
 This three-hand watch has a black dial with a main 12-hour time display and an inner 24-hour scale.
 Line indices mark the minutes, with triangles indicating 5-minute intervals.
-The luminous numerals and line indices are all stark white, while beige luminous material fills the triangles and hands.
+The numerals and line indices are all stark white, while beige luminous material fills the triangles and hands.
 This particular model comes on a military green NATO strap and has a list price of 495 USD.
-On Chrono24, the same watch demands between 350 and 420 USD.
+On Chrono24, the same watch demands between 350 and 450 USD.

 - Omega Seamaster Diver 300M